GutMutCode/ohmyzig/docs/win32-overview.md

 - Code uses the ANSI variant explicitly: `WNDCLASSEXA` + `RegisterClassExA`.
   - Fields set: `style`, `lpfnWndProc`, `hInstance`, `hIcon`, `hCursor`, `hbrBackground`, `lpszClassName`, `hIconSm`.
   - Background brush is set to `COLOR_WINDOW + 1` for a standard white background.
 - Why ANSI explicit?
-It avoids surprises when `UNICODE` is (or isn’t) defined, making the build deterministic across environments.
+It avoids surprises when `UNICODE` is (or isn't) defined, making the build deterministic across environments.
 - Mismatch gotcha: Using `WNDCLASSEX`/`RegisterClassEx` is correct; using `WNDCLASSEX` with `RegisterClass` (older API) can fail.

 Creating the Window
 -------------------
 - Uses `CreateWindowExA` with:
-  - Class name: the one registered above (`"SampleWindowClass"`).
+  - Class name: the one registered above (e.g., `"SampleWindowClass"`).
-  - Title: `"Zig + C Win32 Window"`.
+  - Title: e.g., `"Zig + C Win32 Window"`.
   - Style: `WS_OVERLAPPEDWINDOW` (resizable, with caption and system menu).
   - Size/pos: `CW_USEDEFAULT` for position, `800x600` for size.
 - On failure, calls a helper `ShowLastErrorA` which shows a `MessageBoxA` with `GetLastError()` code.